kirkrudolph/underactuated-robotics-lecture-notes/Lecture11-Trajectory Optimization.md

 ### Direct Transcription

 Note to Self: Not yet MPC.
 Talking about solving once for **one** trajectory at the moment.
-Just a plan, not a controller.
+Just a feasible plan, not a controller.

 Add $x[.]$ as extra discision variables,
 $ \min_{u[.],x[.]}\sum_{n=0}^N{l(x[n],u[n])} \\